larsjuhljensen/JensenLab/_pages/training_stringapp_cy3.8.md

 Cytoscape allows you to map attributes of the nodes and edges to visual properties such as node color and edge width.
 Here, we will map the subcellular localization data for nucleus to the node color.

-From the left panel top menu, select **Style** (located between **Network** and **Select**).
+From the left panel side menu, select **Style** (located underneath **Network** and above **Filter**).
 Click on the **◀** button to the right of the property you want to change, in this case **Fill Color** and set **Column** to the node column containing the data that you want to use (**nucleus**).
 Since this is a numeric value, we will use the **Continuous Mapping** as the **Mapping Type**, and set a color gradient for how likely each protein is located in the nucleus.
 The default Cytoscape yellow--purple color gradient already gives a nice visualization of the confidence of being located in this compartment.

 _Does it look like the network contains many nuclear proteins?_

 ### 2.5 Select proteins located in the nucleus

 Because many proteins are located in the nucleus, we will identify the proteins with highest confidence of 5.
 One way to do this is to use the COMPARTMENTS sliders in the **STRING Results** panel on the right side.
-Go to the **Node** tab and expand the group of compartments filter by clicking the small triangle.
-To hide all nodes with a compartments score below 5, find the slider for **nucleus** and set the low bound to 5 by entering the number.
+Go to the **Nodes** tab and expand the group of compartments filter by clicking the small triangle.
+To hide all nodes with a compartment score below 5, find the slider for **nucleus** and set the low bound to 5.0 by typing the number in the text field and pressing **Enter**.
+I w
 _How many proteins are found in the nucleus with a confidence of 5?
 And in mitochondrion?
 Hint: You can see the number of hidden nodes in the light grey panel bar on the bottom-right part of the network view panel, just above the Table panel._

-Important: Move the filter back to 0 before continuing with the next exercise.
+Important: Move the filter back to 0.0 before continuing with the next exercise.

 ## Exercise 3